George Armstrong Custer

 In 1866, Custer was commissioned lieutenant colonel of the newly formed 7th Cavalry and assigned to command the cavalry in the west.
 While in this position he took part in Winfield Hancock’s expedition against the Sioux and Cheyenne in 1867.
 After a court-martial and suspension from duty for an unauthorized visit to his wife, Elizabeth Clift Bacon, Custer was restored to duty by Philip Sheridan.

 Custer went on to take part in the Yellowstone expedition into the Black Hills, which precipitated the Sioux uprising of 1876, culminating in the Battle of Little Big Horn on June 25, 1876.
 Under the over-all command of General Alfred H. Terry, Custer was to be part of a two column attack.
 However, upon discovering a large native settlement, Custer proceeded to divide his own forces into three battalions.
-Without waiting for support, Custer led an attack which resulted in the annihilation of his immediate command and a total loss of 266 officers and men.
-The soldier’s remains were given a hasty burial on the battlefield, but within the next year Custer’s body was reinterred at West Point with a full military funeral.
+Without waiting for support, Custer led an attack which resulted in the annihilation of his immediate command and a total loss of 266 officers and men, including his brothers Tom and Boston.
+The soldiers' remains were given a hasty burial on the battlefield, but within the next year Custer’s body was reinterred at West Point with a full military funeral.

 George Armstrong Custer was a prolific writer who recorded many of his escapades, and it was through these writings, as well as his wife’s determination to clear his name that he became one of the most celebrated and controversial figures of the Civil War.